 Art & Sustainability Cultural Policy Research Expertise:

-Learn with Cathy to understand why ecoliteracy can help you navigate confusing environmental science so you too can employ creativity confidently to respond to the eco-social issues that matter to you.
-By the end of the course you will have deep insight as to what knowledge, skills and aptitude are needed to develop inclusive ecological art practices that can inspire lasting change for you, your place and community.
+Learn with Cathy to understand why gaining an essential ecoliteracy can help you navigate confusing environmental science so you can work to confidently to respond to the eco-social issues that matter to you.
+Learning with Cathy you will have deep insight as to what knowledge, skills and aptitude are needed to develop inclusive ecological art practices and policy that can inspire lasting change for you, your place and community.

 Interested in learning more, please contact Cathy Fitzgerald for more information below: